FishingHacks/mira/README.md

 Then building mirac is pretty easy:

 ```
-$ cargo build -j8           // <- for debug mode (you probably don't want that)
+$ cargo build           // <- for debug mode (you probably don't want that)
-$ cargo build -j8 --release // <- for release mode, allows for more aggressive optimizations.
+$ cargo build --release // <- for release mode, allows for more aggressive optimizations.
 This is recommended and the mode the prebuilt binaries are built with
 ```

-Note that `-j8` denotes the amount of workers you want to use at the same time, you can increase/decrease it depending on how many threads your cpu has.

 # Syntax Highlighting